ansys/pymapdl/doc/source/getting_started/wsl.rst

    )

-As mentioned in `Open ports for license server communication`_, the Windows host OS and WSL are connected with a virtual network where they have both different IPs.
+As mentioned in `Open ports for license server communication`_, the Windows host OS and WSL are connected with a virtual network where they both have different IP addresses.
-PyMAPDL does its best to detect the IP of the Windows host OS.
-For that, it parses the output given by the command `ip route` in WSL.
-However, if you find that this IP is not correct, you can specify the IP to connect to using:
+PyMAPDL does its best to detect the IP adress of the Windows host OS.
+For that, it parses the output given by the command ``ip route`` in WSL.
+However, if you find that this IP address is not correct, you can specify the IP address to connect to like this:

 .. code:: python